Fraud Blocker

 Advancing From RADT to CADC: What’s Next?

-Becoming a Certified Alcohol/Drug Counselor (CADC) is a logical next step.
-CADCs play a more advanced role, offering therapy, treatment planning, and long-term client care.
+The RADT is a beginning, not an endpoint.
+Once you’ve gained experience in the field and completed additional education, becoming a Certified Alcohol/Drug Counselor (CADC) is a logical and achievable next step.
+CADCs play a more advanced role, offering therapy, treatment planning, and long-term client care — often working independently without the need for constant supervision.

 CADC Requirements:

-• 315 hours of CCAPP-approved coursework (RADT hours may apply)
+• 315 hours of CCAPP-approved coursework (RADT hours may apply toward this total)

 • 255 supervised practicum hours